© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Mynydd Lluest Fach barrow cemetery is a scheduled monument protected by Cadw under reference MG313.
 View the official record →

-Mynydd Lluest Fach is a ring cairn located in Wales, representing a significant prehistoric funerary monument of Bronze Age date.
+Mynydd Lluest Fach is a ring cairn located in Wales, dating to the Bronze Age and forming part of a broader barrow cemetery complex in the region.
 It is designated a Scheduled Ancient Monument by Cadw under reference MG313.

 Mynydd Lluest Fach barrow cemetery dates from the prehistoric period, and is classified as a ring cairn.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Mynydd Lluest Fach barrow cemetery is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is MG313.